 I’m Sam Penrice, I am data scientist/analyst/communicator/teacher/person.
 I use this site to hold some of my old work that I like to keep available to the public.

 I can’t put my research experience in to a single box.
-I am a multi disciplined data scientist, who grew up through biological sciences and now I analyse data and create models for the agriculture industry.
+I am a multi disciplined data scientist, who grew up through biological sciences and now I teach data and analytics.
 I am a big stats geek, and a big lover of sharing that.
 My enthusiasm when I talk has had me invited to speak at events and won me an inspirational tutor award.
 I have achieved some substantial collaborations off the back of a presentation I did on the geometric morphometrics of Disney character faces.

 My PhD research was on the evolution of form and function, over long periods of time using mathematical modelling to predict the drivers of the changes seen in the fossil record.
 To do this, I used stereospondyls as a model.
 No, that isn’t a strange kind of speaker from radioshack, Stereospondyls are ancient amphibians.
 They are some of the most well known early tetrapods, at my last count there were 262 described species, from every continent.
 Have a look at my other pages if you want to find out more.
 I’ve got a lovely collection of nearly 20,000 photographs of these super-giant-newt-monsters – and I am happy to share.